Special offer

 Sample out of office message policy

-Consider implementing an out of office message policy to ensure consistency throughout your company.
-Here’s a sample policy you can adapt to suit your business and incorporate into your employee handbook.
+Consider adding an out of office message policy to your company policies to ensure consistency throughout your company.
+Here’s a sample policy you can adapt to your business.

 Please follow these guidelines when creating your out of office message.

-1. Employees away from the office for more than one day should set an autoresponder for emails.
+• Employees away from the office for more than one business day should set an autoresponder for emails.

-2. Out of office messages are to be used solely to advise senders you’re out of the office and your response may be delayed.
+• Use out of office messages only to advise senders that you’re out of the office and that your response may be delayed.

-3. An out of office message should be created when staff is absent for paid time-off, vacation days, sick leave, business travel, conferences and courses.
-However, employees do not need to specify the reason for the absence.
+• Staff members should create an out of office message when they are absent for paid time off, vacation days, sick leave, business travel, conferences, and courses.

-4. State you’re out of the office and unable to respond to emails.
+• State that you’re out of the office and unable to respond to emails.

-6. Provide an alternate email contact for urgent inquiries.
+• Provide a pre-arranged alternate email contact for urgent inquiries.

-Out of Office Message Templates for PDF & Word
+Out of office message templates for PDF and Word

 Download PDF for Free